camera angles and shot types

 Medium Shot(MS)

-A very popular shot angle.
+A very popular type of shot angle.
 Also called “Waist shot”.
 Usually, it’s an angle that contains the top of the photographed object.
 It creates a sense of distance from the person that is being shot, but to such an extent that we can still see him and his body language clearly, with some level of intimacy.
 When you are using this kind of shot (and you are going to use it a lot), you must pay attention to the background.
 Also pay attention to the actor’s body posture and movements.

 Medium Close up example